franklin-ie/come_hell_or_high_water/README.md

 ![platformer kitchen area](./screenshots/kitchen.png)

 ## Buliding
 Compiling is confusing; the last confirmed version tested on Linux for GX.games is v2024.200.0.494.
-The last working Windows build was from [November 2023](https://releases.gamemaker.io/release-notes/2023/11).
+The last tesed working Windows build is from [November 2023](https://releases.gamemaker.io/release-notes/2023/11).
 The current November 2024 build doesn't compile.

 ## Contributors
 - Frankie